Why I wrote React-Table, and the problems it has solved for Nozzle

 - This list could go on for a while, but I think you get the idea.
 There are many more features I also look for in a datagrid, but this will suffice for this conversation.

 Before I move on to the solution to this mess, I gotta hand it to ag-Grid.
-A lot of my expectations I’ve ever had from a datagrid spawned from using Nialls solution, and he’s done a really has done a great job at making a lot of people happy across multiple JS frameworks.
+A lot of my expectations I’ve ever had from a datagrid spawned from using Nialls solution, and he’s done a great job at making a lot of people happy across multiple JS frameworks.
 My reasoning from moving away from ag-Grid came from its lack of client-side pagination, and also the headache I got every time I wanted to change the way a cell rendered or looked (let’s just say it’s not true react, and doesn’t play well at all with react-context or react-instances of react-dom).

 Now the solution…